Greens with Beans

 - 2 teaspoons minced garlic (equal to two cloves)

-- 1⁄2 cup broth (reduced sodium – vegetable or chicken)
+- 1⁄2 cup reduced-sodium broth – vegetable (to make it vegetarian/vegan) or chicken

 - 1 can white beans (rinsed and drained)